1.9 Child Protection Review Conferences

 The record of the conference will be sent to all practitioners who attended, or were invited and to relevant family members within 15 working days after the Conference

-Copies of the record should be given to the parents and the child (if old enough) and the child's advocate, if appropriate by the Lead Social Worker.
+Copies of the record should be given to the parents and the child (if old enough) and the child's advocate, if appropriate by the Lead Practitioner.

 Where parents and/or the child/ren have a sensory disability or where English is not their first language, steps must be taken to ensure that they can understand and make full use of the record.